ack3rs/AnyPortInAStorm/README.md

 # AnyPortInAStorm

-A coding exercise to look at RPC & Golang MicroServices.
+A (2 hour) coding exercise to look at RPC & Golang MicroServices.

 To Run the Unit Tests